fangq/mcx/mcxlab/README.txt

-       cfg.respin:     repeat simulation for the given time (integer) [1] if negative, divide the total photon number into respin subsets cfg.isreflect:  [1]-consider refractive index mismatch, 0-matched index cfg.bc          per-face boundary condition (BC), a strig of 6 letters for bounding box faces at -x,-y,-z,+x,+y,+z axes;
+       cfg.respin:     repeat simulation for the given time (integer) [1] if negative, divide the total photon number into respin subsets cfg.isreflect:  [1]-consider refractive index mismatch, 0-matched index cfg.bc          per-face boundary condition (BC), a strig of 6 letters (case insensitive) for bounding box faces at -x,-y,-z,+x,+y,+z axes;
  		               overwrite cfg.isreflect if given.
                        each letter can be one of the following: